 The University reserves the right to ticket and wheel-boot any vehicle on campus.
-Parking tickets are \$20 payable in the Business Office.
-Any vehicle issued four or more parking tickets in one semester will be wheel-booted for a 24-hour period.
+Parking tickets are \$20 per incident payable in the Waldorf University Business Office.
+Any vehicle issued four (4) or more parking tickets in one (1) semester will be wheel-booted for 24 hours.
 A \$40 wheel-boot fine will be imposed to the student.
-After the 24-hour period, the wheel-boot will be removed only if the student has settled all parking fines including the wheel-boot fee with the Business Office.
-All parking fines are posted to the students' miscellaneous account.
+After the 24-hour period, the wheel boot will be removed, if the student has settled all parking fines including the wheel-boot fee with the Waldorf University Business Office.
+On occasion depending on the severity of the issue, towing is an option for vehicle violations on campus.
+All parking fines are posted to the students' miscellaneous accounts.

-Parking Ticket Appeals
+Parking Violation Appeals

-Students who feel they were unfairly issued a parking ticket have the option to appeal the ticket.
-Appeals must be submitted to the Office of Student Life within ten (10) days from issuance of ticket.
+Students who feel they were unfairly issued a parking ticket have the option to appeal the violation fine or action.
+Appeals must be submitted to the Office of Student Life within ten (10) days from the issuance of the ticketed event.
 The appeal will be reviewed by a committee within two (2) weeks.
-The student will be notified of the decision regarding the appeal through email.
-Appeal forms may be obtained through Student Life or on the web under Transportation and Parking.
+The student will be notified of the decision regarding the appeal through e-mail.
+Appeal forms may be obtained through the Offices of Student Life.